UHDanke/gd_docs/suggestions/suggestions.md

 ## More Player Events

-### Grounded and Airborne
+More events for the Event trigger:

-Grounded and Airborne player events for platformers.
+- Grounded and Airborne player events

-The current landing and jump events are not sufficient to tell whether the player is grounded or in the air accurately.
+  - The current landing and jump events are not sufficient to tell whether the player is grounded or in the air accurately.

-### Enter / Exit Practice Mode Event
+- Enter / Exit Practice Mode event
+- Fall off platform (without jumping) event
+- Clip into platform event
+  - Would trigger when you jump into a hitbox and get pushed ontop of it.
+- Directional Player Movement events
+  - Player Move X Positive
+  - Player Move X Negative
+  - Player Move X Stop
+  - Player Move Y Positive
+  - Player Move Y Negative
+  - Player Move Y Stop

 ## Build Helper / Regroup Copy Paste

 Combined regroup + paste option to allow regrouping and pasting group ID parents.

+## Teleport Trigger P2 option

+Add P1/P2 options to the teleport trigger.
+The current workaround for this is to use teleport portals which also affect P1 and not just P2.

+## Teleport Trigger Force Mod X/Y only

+Add X/Y only option to teleport trigger as you are currently unable to completely negate velocity on one axis only (without blocks).

 # Area Triggers